-On the other hand, a blender comes usually with only one jug and excels in making smoothies from soft and hard ingredients, it also perfect for making greens smoothies like kale, spinach, and other leafy greens.
-Also, it can quickly whirl food ingredients to come up with most icy drinks.
-Here we will be going into a deeper comparison between the two kitchen essentials.
+On the other hand, a blender usually comes with only one jug and excels in making smoothies from soft and hard ingredients; it is also perfect for making greens smoothies like kale, spinach, and other leafy greens.
+Also, it can quickly whirl food ingredients to come up with the iciest drinks.
+So here, we will go into a deeper comparison between the two kitchen essentials.

 Table of Contents